CNN’s guide to the most important elections of 2026

 Iowa could offer clues about whether Democrats are able to make inroads in more rural states.
 Democrat Rob Sand, the state auditor, is seeking to succeed outgoing GOP Gov. Kim Reynolds.
 The Republican field includes Rep. Randy Feenstra and farmer Zach Lahn.

-The state also has an open Senate contest following GOP Sen. Joni Ernst’s decision not to seek reelection, with Rep. Ashley Hinson the favorite on the Republican side and a full field of Democratic contenders that includes state Sen. Zach Wahls; state Rep. Josh Turek, a two-time Paralympic gold medalist in wheelchair basketball; and Marine Corps veteran Nathan Sage.
+The state also has an open Senate contest following GOP Sen. Joni Ernst’s decision not to seek reelection, with Rep. Ashley Hinson the favorite on the Republican side.
+The Democratic primary features state Sen. Zach Wahls and state Rep. Josh Turek, a two-time Paralympic gold medalist in wheelchair basketball.
+Marine Corps veteran Nathan Sage exited the race in February and endorsed Turek.

 June 9: Maine and South Carolina